 No job is worth going to prison for.
 No job is worth being associated with or engaging in immoral, unscrupulous, or even criminal behavior.
 We have a right to confront management and demand the highest professional standards and best business practices.

-That is probably why 10 of your money-making colleagues left last month.
+That is probably why 10 of your money-making colleagues left in January.

 As the old song goes, “Which side are you on?”